stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 **Specify the Project for Visualization**

+After setting your project ID, you can now visualize your project.

-To utilize this feature, simply paste a link from the console, specifying the desired project for visualization.
+To see this, you need to paste a link from the console specifying the desired project for visualization, like the link below, and click **run**.

 ```sh {"id":"01J1CXFZ8AS8VS42KX85A1D7HK"}
 https://console.cloud.google.com/compute/instances?project=$PROJECT_ID
 ```

-Here, `runme-ci` is the project identifier.
+Here, `runme-ci` is the project ID.

-When you visit this link, you'll be presented with a table displaying your Google Compute Engine instances, akin to the Google Cloud Console.
+When run that code block, you'll be presented with a table displaying your Google Compute Engine instances, mirroring the Google Cloud Console.

 ![alt text](../../../static/img/Integration/gce-dashboard.png)

 ## Managing Your Instances

-When you access the visualized dashboard within your Runme notebook, you can easily manage your instances.
+You can easily manage your instances when you access the visualized dashboard within your Runme notebook.
 Here are the available actions:

 1. **Pause an Instance**